J-E-M/Sprint-Challenge-React-Smurfs/Answers.md

 - Update - PUT
 - Delete - DELETE
-1. Mention three tools we can use to make AJAX requests the address bar in your browser
+1. Mention three tools we can use to make AJAX requests

+-the address bar in your browser
 - an external library like Axios in a React app
 - a standalone application like Postman can be used to make AJAX requests to explore an API